mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 add a *settlementModel* column.
 This column should have the following
 characteristics:

-·       The column should be required (NOT NULL) and unsigned.
+- The column should be required (NOT NULL) and unsigned.

-·       The column’s data type should be smallint(6)
+- The column’s data type should be integer(10)

-·       The column should be defined as a foreign key reference to the *idsettlementmodel* field of the **settlementModel** table.
+- The column should be defined as a foreign key reference to the *settlementModelId* field of the **settlementModel** table.

 When this change is applied to an existing database, a settlement model to describe the default settlement should be created.
 The settlementCurrencyId column in this model should be left blank (= all currencies.)
 The settlementModel column in all existing records in the settlement table should be set to point to this model’s ID.
 A script to apply this change should be created, tested and stored in the repository.
-[Story \#6]

 ### Changes to processing